syncfusion-content/winui-docs/winui/DataGrid/Autosize-Columns.md

 ## Improving Performance of Auto-Sizing Calculations

-By default, the column auto-sizing calculation was performed for all rows in the DataGrid.
-However, we now provide support for the `AutoFitRange` property, which allows auto-sizing to be calculated for either visible rows or all rows in the grid.
-The default value is `AutoFitRange.AllRows`.
+By default, column auto-sizing is calculated for all rows in the DataGrid.
+The AutoFitRange property allows you to specify whether auto-sizing applies to visible rows or all rows in the grid.
+The default value for the AutoFitRange property is AllRows.

-While scrolling, the column width adjusts according to the visible text.
-When you scroll up, the width remains unchanged and retains its maximum value.
-Additionally, when a new record is added or edited, the column width adjusts based on the text content.
+The column width adjusts based on the visible text and maintains the maximum width of the column.

 <table>
 <tr>